manhowong/CS-lectures/Human-Computer-Interaction/L2-1-Intro-to-Principles.md

 - Interface must:
     - fit within human limits (e.g. sense, memory, what users can do physically)
     - Usability: the interface is physically usable
-- evaluated by quantitative experiments:
+- evaluated by quantitative experiments ('How dos the user do the task?'):
     - e.g. time to complete a task, reaction time to stimulus, etc.

 ## Predictor